 13 May 2020 – Scottish Parliament voted to approve the final regulations for Scotland’s Deposit Return Scheme Legislation

-13 May 2020 – Details on how to apply to become a scheme administrator will be available shortly
+22 June 2020 – Scottish Government publishes details on how to apply to become a scheme administrator

 1 January 2022 – Producers can register with SEPA and start to place deposit bearing containers on the market